jpgdev/symlinkmaker/README.md

 ![WPF Screenshot](screenshots/wpf.PNG)

-This is actually the initial coupled version, which has not yet changed since I'm only on Linux right now, so even if I change the code, I would'nt be able to test it.
+This is actually the initial coupled version, which has not yet changed since I'm only on Linux right now, so even if I change the code, I wouldn't be able to test it.

 ### Gtk# version